joelanman/joelanman.com/projects/coronavirus-extremely-vulnerable-people.md

 I joined the team just after the first version of the site had gone live.

 As part of a multidisciplinary team, I led the service and interaction design.
-Some examples of my work includes:
+Some examples of my work include:

  - Mapping out both the data flow and user journeys.
 The service had been spun up very quickly and involved many departments, the NHS and supermarkets.
 My maps were really useful in meetings to make sure everyone had an accurate, shared understanding of the service.
 From research and feedback, I added all the problems we knew of to the map, so we could work on and resolve them.